AlvertisMinas/VDC-Artifact-Editor/README.md

 cd name_of_the_app
 ```

-Install Material-UI core and icons:
+Install <b>Material-UI</b> core and icons:

 ```bash
 npm install @material-ui/core
 npm install @material-ui/icons
 ```

-Replace the /src folder with the one in this repository.
+Replace the `/src` folder with the one in this repository.

 Start the development server: